ajosedev/knowledge/notes/20211029153348-semantic-design-tokens.md

 - Change the hex, and `grey900`, `border-color`, and `input-border` all change.
 - Change `border-color` to reference `blue700`, and only `input-border` changes.

 Tier 3 is really where it gets interesting.
 A good approach is to only to use the Tier 3 as needed.
+Usually through a private-first approach that graduates variables to tokens (maybe even Tier 2 tokens) once it matches the [[20211115112656-rule-of-three]].
 Even without it, the components still reference the Tier 2 - they're just not making an additional token to self-reference.
 Although the tier allows for extra flexibility, it incurs more maintenance costs and is sometimes unnecessary specificity.
 Once again, it goes back to what should change together.

 That being said, the extra flexibility is useful for aiding in changes, and is in general 'safer'. e.g. if two components need to start using the same token in the future, having separate Tier 3 tokens that can be later consolidated is helpful.
 You can make changes only to tokens to get the visual update you need.
 Granted, this can also be done without the Tier 3 token - you'd just be changing CSS more directly, rather than tokens.
-However, this doesn't work as easily if you have a multi-platform component system, e.g. iOS components + React components.
+This strategy (updating CSS directly) doesn't work as easily if you have a multi-platform component system, e.g. iOS components + React components, or you want to automate parity to something like Figma.

 It also depends on how specific your Tier 2 is.
 If it's more abstract (e.g. `surface-light`), having a more specific token category around `input` can make sense in a pseudo third-tier, as they may change independently from `surface-light`.
 The lines between the two tiers start to become blurry depending on the use of the token and amount of abstractions (or 'hops').
 Once again, what should change together is important - prototyping potential visual changes can help battle test your architecture for change.